By: Ronnie Brown on February 19th, 2020

 If you have a simple operation that runs less than 10-20 tests a day and does not concentrate on shape analysis, there may not be a need to convert your current Test Sieve setup.

-That being said, if you have a hectic operation that runs more than 20 tests a day, switching to a Computerized Particle Analysis or Imaging Particle Analysis system will help save time, allowing your team to complete other tasks and generate more revenue.
+That being said, if you have a hectic operation that runs more than 20 tests a day, switching to a Computerized Particle Analysis or dynamic image analysis system will help save time, allowing your team to work more efficently and generate more revenue.

 About Ronnie Brown